Support-pl/ione/docs/VLANManager.md

 +-------+--------------+------+------------------------------------------------------+
 ```

-See {VLAN} class for available methods.
+See {render:VLAN} class for available methods.

 ### VLANLease(:vlan_leases)